colons/musicfortheblind.co.uk/tests.md

   'Show me something', the playlist should never be visible and tracks should not have headphones next to them.
 Page load times will be worse, but everything else should behave the same.

+- Visit /projects/[slug]/ for a few albums.
+You should be redirected to the appropriate album page.